-Israel kills Palestinian, destroys even more of Nur Shams camp
+Israel kill two Palestinians, destroys even more of Nur Shams camp

 In a statement, the Tulkarem Directorate of Education announced that schools would be suspended on Tuesday.

-With the death of Abu Harb, the number of Palestinians killed by the Israeli army since the beginning of this year has risen to 232.
+With the death of Abu Harb and Zubaidat, the number of Palestinians killed by the Israeli army since the beginning of this year has risen to 233.

 The Israeli army said it arrested 21 Palestinian “wanted suspects” overnight on Tuesday alone.
 The total number of Palestinians held in various forms of Israeli detention is in the thousands.